 My chairmaking shop is in the basement of my home in Devils Lake, ND.
 My wife, Barb, and I recently relocated to ND.

 This website is a celebration of my desire to make Windsor and Shaker chairs and I've been making them by hand since 2007.
 Before I began building chairs, I sought out the expertise of some of the most talented chairmakers in America.
-I was blessed to spend several weeks of hands on training at the Windsor Institute in Hampton, New Hampshire.
-Mike Dunbar who has made Windsor chairs for 30+ years, and has researched the historical development of the Windsor chair, has greatly influenced my appreciation for these chairs.
+I was blessed to spend several weeks of hands on training with Mike Dunbar who has greatly influenced my appreciation for these chairs.

 My family has woodworking in its blood, and I've been making quality furniture for several decades.
 My handmade furniture is treasured in the homes of family, parishioners, colleagues, and clients who have learned about me.

 I spoke earlier about being a woodcarver.
-I have 34 years of experience using knives and chisels to shape designs in wood.
-During that time, I was blessed to have received hands on training in woodcarving from many instructors including Wayne Barton, Harley Refsal, and Hans Sandom.
-Before I made Windsor chairs, my focus was on building Shaker pieces, including chairs, along with Country style furniture.
+I have 36 years of experience using knives and chisels to shape designs in wood.
+During that time, I was blessed to have received hands on training in woodcarving from many instructors including Wayne Barton, Harley Refsal, Hans Sandom, and Phillip Odden and Else Bogton.

 As a chairmaker I value fine craftsmanship.
 If properly cared for, my chairs are made to last generations.
 Therefore, you have my assurance that I won't put my brand and our label on a chair that doesn't meet standards.

 From 2007 to 2014, I received training in the art of making Windsor chairs.
 I was trained by Mike Dunbar and the staff at the Windsor Institute.